 Dr. Konradi is the Secretary of the Board of Directors and webmaster of the Fibrous Dysplasia Foundation, which serves the needs of individuals diagnosed with fibrous dysplasia, McCune Albright Syndrome, and cherubism.
 Loyola students, especially those with an interest in medicine, are invited to discuss volunteer opportunities with Dr. Konradi.

-Off campus, Dr. Konradi is likely to meet you on a local hiking or biking trail, in a kayak, at a climbing gym, or on the sidelines of a child’s soccer game.
-She shares a home with her husband, their daughter and son, a cat, and a very fat goldfish.
+Off campus, Dr. Konradi is likely to meet you on a local hiking or biking trail, in a kayak, at a climbing gym.
+She shares a home with her daughter and son, a cat, and two very fat goldfish.

 Places Dr. Konradi Thinks Students Ought to Discover in and Around Baltimore:

 The BOOK THING: 3001 Vineyard Lane, Baltimore, MD 21218.
 Sat. & Sun.
 9-6.
 At the warehouse location you can obtain absolutely free books on a wide range of subjects and meet interesting readers, young and old, from a cross section of the Baltimore population.
 You can also volunteer.

 The NORTH CENTRAL RAILROAD TRAIL is a " hiking - biking " trail that runs through the upper reaches of Northern Baltimore County in Maryland.
 In the winter months you can also go cross country skiing.

 CROMWELL VALLEY PARK is a stream valley park comprised of pasture, cultivated gardens, open fields, woods, hedgerows, orchards and wooded piedmont hills within a short drive of campus.
 It's a great place to wander and picnic or study in a quiet meadow on a sunny day.

 The BALTIMORE SYMPHONY ORCHESTRA has a student discount program.